Why Market to Developers?

 With roughly one-third of respondents indicating that your sale could become a no-go and another 30% of developers independently choosing their own tools and products, what does that mean for you to have a secure sale (and also, not damage your brand)?

 Clearly, you need to win over the developer before you drive the purchaser to a decision.
 Which of course means you should have a robust campaign that markets to developers, particularly the developers who will use your product.

-How do you do that?
-Let’s take a look at the comments from the developers who took this survey, and treat them as the objections your developer marketing campaigns will need to overcome.
+We reviewed the comments from the developers who took this survey, and treated them as the objections your developer marketing campaigns will need to overcome.

 - The product is not supported for current implementation environments or standards.

 “It’s just a non-coding colleague and myself here, but she keeps on buying these dashboard/reporting tools…you know the ones…you just give it a database connection and you can produce pretty charts and graphs in 10 minutes.
 One of them was a total dead end as they decided to abandon the promise of export to HTML5, instead only supporting Flash.
 After a few dead ends now, I think I’m finally getting respect for what can be done with jQuery or even native .Net charting components.” — CodeProject survey comment

 Solution: Make sure you support current common standards and provide content that includes tutorials and documentation that developers can find BEFORE a purchase is made.

 - The developer is responsible for purchase and implementation.